 Your home is likely your most valuable asset–make sure it is properly protected.
-While insurance agents will help determine the kind of coverage you can buy, it is ultimately your responsibility to know what the policy covers.
+Home ownership isn’t always a walk in the park and insurance is there to help you in some of the worst of times.
+While your CLUE Report will help determine the kind of coverage you can buy, it is ultimately your responsibility to know what the policy covers.
 And remember, insurance agents are salesmen and typically work on commission.
 This isn’t a bad thing, but be aware of what type of coverage you actually need so that you can spot it when you’re being sold something you don’t truly need.

 This has been a topic of renewed discussion recently with all of the floods and severe weather in the midwest.
 Many people had assumed that they were in no danger of a flood, and now that their home is under water, they find their policy isn’t going to cover the damage.